coinbase/waas-sdk-react-native/README.md

 yarn example android # Build and start the app on Android emulator
 ```

+By following the above steps, you should be able to run the example app either in proxy-mode or direct-mode based on your preference and setup.

 ## Recommended Architecture

 Broadly speaking, there are two possible approaches to using the WaaS SDK: